 Sarah Anderson is the Pastoral Deputy Headteacher and Designated Safeguarding Lead and has responsibility for promoting the needs of vulnerable students, include alternative provision and admissions to the school.
-This is likely to include looked-after and previously looked-after children.

 You can contact her by telephone: 01509 557560 ext.
 110 or email: sanderson@wbvs.co.uk